checkly/terraform-provider-checkly/docs/resources/check.md

 page_title: "checkly_check Resource - terraform-provider-checkly"
 subcategory: ""
 description: |-
-  A checks allows you to monitor key webapp flows, backend API's and set up alerting, so you get a notification when things break or slow down.
+  Checks allows you to monitor key webapp flows, backend API's and set up alerting, so you get a notification when things break or slow down.
 ---

 # checkly_check (Resource)

-A checks allows you to monitor key webapp flows, backend API's and set up alerting, so you get a notification when things break or slow down.
+Checks allows you to monitor key webapp flows, backend API's and set up alerting, so you get a notification when things break or slow down.

 ## Example Usage